General Academic Policies

 All petitions for readmission must receive final approval from the Provost.

-Students with a CLU and cumulative GPA at 2.0 or above are eligible for intercollegiate competition and/or participation in any activity that requires absence from classes.
-Eligibility shall be further dependent on conformity to the declared standards of deportment at CLU.
+Students with a Cal Lutheran and cumulative GPA at 2.0 or above are eligible for intercollegiate competition and/or participation in any activity that requires absence from classes.
+Eligibility shall be further dependent on conformity to the declared standards of deportment at Cal Lutheran.